Rainymy/volumize/tracker.md

         - Can't make it work with serde.
     - [x] Integrate WebSocket into current implementation.
         - Try not to change how it is used in the UI.
+- [x] Bug in UI sometimes the connection is stale.
+    - Sometimes the device applications not changing.
+    - Wireless connection has high latency.